Disability, Artistry, and Community: Forging a Future

 REGISTER

-This event is free but registration is required for both the in-person event at WGBH and for the virtual live stream.
+This event is free but registration is required for both the in-person event at GBH and for the virtual live stream.
 Seating at the in-person event will be general admission and capacity is limited.

 Register Now for the Virtual Live Stream on March 16 at 7:00 pm ET